Free expense ratio calculator

 What counts as a "good" expense ratio?

 • Broad index funds and ETFs — often 0.03% to 0.10%.
-Total-market and S&P 500 index funds anchor the low end.
+Total-market and S&P 500 index funds anchor the low end, and several major providers now offer them at or near zero.

 • Target-date and specialty funds — commonly 0.10% to 0.50%.
+Index-based target-date series sit near the bottom of that range; actively managed ones near the top.

 • Actively managed funds — frequently 0.50% to 1.00% or more.

-• Advisor "assets under management" fees — often around 1% per year, on top of the fund fees inside your portfolio.
+• Advisor "assets under management" fees — often around 1% per year, charged on top of the fund fees inside your portfolio.

 How to cut what you pay

-Check the expense ratio of every fund you own — it's in the fund's prospectus and on any brokerage fund page.
-Where a cheaper index fund tracks the same market, switching can capture most of the savings this calculator shows.
-In a taxable account, weigh any capital-gains tax from selling against the future fee savings; in a 401(k) or IRA you can usually switch funds with no tax cost.
+Check the expense ratio of every fund you own — it's in the fund's prospectus, on any brokerage fund page, and in your 401(k)'s fee disclosure.
+Where a cheaper index fund tracks the same market, switching captures most of the savings this calculator shows.

 Frequently asked questions